 While our current products do not contain any software tools licensed by third-party authors under "open source" licenses, we may choose to use open source software in future products.
 Use and distribution of open source software may entail greater risks than use of third-party commercial software, as open source licensors generally do not provide warranties or other contractual protections regarding infringement claims or the quality of the code.
 Some open source licenses may contain requirements that we make available source code for modifications or derivative works we create based upon the type of open source software we use.
-If we combine our proprietary software to the public.
+If we combine our proprietary software with open source software in a certain manner, we could, under certain open source licenses, be required to release the source code of our proprietary software to the public.
 This would allow our competitors to create similar products with less development effort and time and ultimately could result in a loss of product sales.